 The planned correlator chip contains 2048 complex-lags, arranged as 16, 128 complex-lag correlators.
 Adjacent internal complex-lag correlators can be concatenated together.
 There is no provision for directly concatenating correlator chips.
-Each accumulator is a minimum of 26 bits long and is not truncated for high dynamic range correlation.
-26-bit accumulators require a readout time of 1 millisecond-also a requirement of recirculation because of technology (memory size) and cost limitations.
+Each accumulator is 28 bits long and is not truncated for high dynamic range correlation.
+28-bit accumulators require a maximum readout time of 4 milliseconds, however shorted readout times are needed to support recirculation and narrow phase binning.
 Lag-based, quantized-phase fringe stopping is performed with a planned 5-level fringe rotator (Carlson, 1999) (Carlson, Memo# 002).
 The maximum chip data rate is 256 Ms/s.